jmadden/NotifySamples/README.md

     NOTIFY_SERVICE_SID=your_notify_service_SID
     export NOTIFY_SERVICE_SID

-To confirm the variable set to work in the programs, run the echoVars.py program.
+To confirm that the variables are set properly, run the *echoVars.py* program.

     $ python echoVars.py
     +++ Start echo variables.